GRADUATE ACADEMIC POLICIES

 Only lecture courses can be audited, with permission of the instructor, and are available as space permits.
 There is no limit on the number of courses a student may audit during a semester.
 A course that was previously audited may be taken for credit at a later time.
 Once the course begins, students who register to audit may not change their registration status to credit; however, they may withdraw.
 Students who register to receive credit for a course may change to audit only during the first three weeks of the semester or the first week of the summer session.

-The Graduate School reserves the right to cancel courses in which fewer than eight students are enrolled.
+The Graduate School reserves the right to cancel courses in which fewer than eight students are enrolled during the fall and spring semesters, and fewer than five students enrolled for summer terms.
 In the event that a course is canceled, full tuition will be reimbursed.

 Certain courses have been designated as appropriate for both graduate students and undergraduates.
 These “double-numbered courses” are identified by numbers in both the 400 and 500 range.
 Undergraduate students enroll in the 400-level course and receive undergraduate credit.
 Graduate students enroll in the 500-level course and receive graduate credit.
 Graduate students may have different performance standards from the undergraduates that relate to the quality and/or quantity of work required, and may also involve measures of grading at the discretion of individual faculty members.
 Students who took a double-numbered class at the 400 level as an undergraduate student may not take the same class at the 500 level as a graduate student for credit.

 After the applicant has enrolled at Hood College, she or he may examine the contents of her or his admission folder in the presence of a College officer at a time and date arranged with the Graduate School.

 This policy is in conformity with the amended Family Educational Rights and Privacy Act of 1974, known as the Buckley Amendment.